 Stone Veneer Siding vs. Faux Stone

-Unlike manufactured stone veneers, the molds which make faux stone panels, are cast from real stone and rock patterns.
+Unlike manufactured stone, the molds which make faux stone panels are cast from real stone and rock patterns.
 If you are interested in a DIY project, faux stone siding panels can be cut using common woodworking tools and are relatively simple to install.

 Stone Veneer Siding vs. Manufactured Stone

-Another stone home siding alternative term you will run across is manufactured stone which is slightly different than a veneer stone siding.
-Manufactured stone is simple a concrete mix that imitates siding types like natural stone.
-Manufactured stone is less able to withstand the extremities of the weather overtime but is significantly cheaper at $6 to $12 per square foot of installed material.
+Manufactured stone siding is simply a concrete mix that imitates siding types like natural stone.
+Manufactured stone is less able to withstand the extremities of weather overtime compared to natural stone.
+However, it is significantly cheaper than real stone at $6 to $12 per square foot of installed material.

-Pros of Stone Veneer
+Benefits of Stone Veneer

 In addition to providing you with the stunning color and pattern options of more expensive natural stone, veneer stone siding panels have other great benefits.

-The R-value, which is used in construction to measure thermal resistance, of stone siding helps prevent your home from losing heat in the winter and keeps the cool air inside during the summer.
-This level of insulation can help save you money on your monthly energy bills as heating and cooling your home your home accounts for the largest portion of your utility bills – approximately 54%.
+The R-value (used to measure thermal resistance) of stone veneer siding helps prevent your home from losing heat in the winter and keeps the cool air inside during the summer.
+This level of insulation can help save you money on your monthly energy bills, since heating and cooling your home accounts for the largest portion of your utility bills – approximately 54 percent.

-Cons of Stone Veneer Siding
+Downsides of Stone Veneer Siding

-For instance, compared to natural stone, synthetic stone veneer has a limited lifespan –twenty-five years.
-This is not too shabby when it comes to the lifespan of other siding products like vinyl or wood, but in contrast, an investment in natural stone will last the lifetime of your home.
-Additionally, synthetic stone siding will never provide the same level of fire protection as natural stone.
+For instance, compared to natural stone, synthetic stone veneer has a smaller lifespan – about 20 to 75 years.
+This is actually superior when it comes to the lifespan of other siding types, like vinyl or wood.
+But in contrast, an investment in natural stone will last the lifetime of your home – about 100 or more years.
+Additionally, stone veneer siding will not provide the same level of fire protection as natural stone.

-Synthetic Stone Siding Maintenance Tips
+Stone Veneer Siding Maintenance Tips